nhsconnect/national-document-repository/performance/README.md

 You will need to install the requirements for performance tests for Linux user this can be done using the command for `make performance-env`

 Upon completion to run the locust tests navigate to the ./performance/tests directory and run the command `locust`

+## Environment Variables

+The following environment variables are required

+CIS2_ENV_ID=

+This is the CIS2_ENV_ID to point to this is either ndr-dev or pre-prod depending on the environment

+NHS_NUMBER=

+This is the NHS Number all requests will use this Number to view records, this will be eventually be deprecated and a wider array of NHS Numbers will be used.

+CIS2_ACR_SIG=

+This is the Amazon ACR Signature, this will be the same for each environment however is a sensitive secret.

+CIS2_CLIENT_ID=

+This is the Client ID Of the NDR Application, this does not change but contains sensitive information

+## Users.csv File

+The Users csv file contains a list of users, passwords and roles to assume.
+It needs to be placed in the ./tests/data/users/ folder